 Prevalence of Rotavirus Genogroup A and Norovirus Genogroup II in Bassaseachic Falls National Park Surface Waters in Chihuahua, Mexico

-Delgado Gardea, María del Carmen Elizabeth y Tamez Guerra, Patricia y Gómez Flores, Ricardo Alberto y Mendieta Mendoza, Aurora y Zavala Díaz de la Serna, Francisco y Contreras Cordero, Juan Francisco y Erosa de la Vega, Gilberto y Pérez Recoder, María y Sánchez Ramírez, Blanca y González Horta, Carmen y Infante Ramírez, María del Rocío (2017) Prevalence of Rotavirus Genogroup A and Norovirus Genogroup II in Bassaseachic Falls National Park Surface Waters in Chihuahua, Mexico.
+Delgado Gardea, María del Carmen Elizabeth y Tamez Guerra, Patricia y Gómez Flores, Ricardo Alberto y Mendieta Mendoza, Aurora y Zavala Diaz de la Serna, Francisco Javier y Contreras Cordero, Juan Francisco y Erosa de la Vega, Gilberto y Pérez Recoder, María y Sánchez Ramírez, Blanca y González Horta, Carmen y Infante Ramírez, María del Rocío (2017) Prevalence of Rotavirus Genogroup A and Norovirus Genogroup II in Bassaseachic Falls National Park Surface Waters in Chihuahua, Mexico.
 International Journal of Environmental Research and Public Health, 14 (5). pp. 1-11.
 ISSN 1660-4601

 |